Programme Director: Dr Charlotte Summers

 Academic Fellowships are part of the NIHR’s Integrated Academic Training Pathway.
-Each year, NIHR allocate a number of (formula) posts to Cambridge and also invites Cambridge to bid for additional (competition), posts in priority areas.
+Each year, NIHR allocate a number of (formula) posts to Cambridge and also invites Cambridge to bid for additional (competition) posts in priority themes.
 In addition, individual departments can provide funding for Local ACF posts.

 Posts are advertised each October for posts to start in the following August.
-Current posts available and information on how to apply for an ACF post is accessible from the link in the left-hand navigation.
+Current posts available and information on how to apply is accessible from the link in the left-hand navigation.

 Annual Training Bursary

 Additional funding support is available to all ACF trainees in the form of an annual training bursary of £1,000 which can be used to cover expenses incurred in attending academic courses and conferences.
 The year runs from 1 August to 31 July and bursaries cannot be rolled forward to future years.

 Claims can only be made after the event has been attended and must be made within three months of attending.
 Please also ensure that:

 - The claim is made on the correct claim form.